How to Quickly Delete Duplicate Photos on an iPhone: 5 Methods

 Step 2.
 On the menu bar, click File > New Smart Album.

-New Smart Album creation button in macOS Photos' File menu
+New Smart Album button in the Photos App's context menu

 Step 3.
 Choose a name for the album and set the conditions for its filter.
 For example, I’ll specify that the duplicates I’m looking at were part of my favorites, were not screenshots, and were added to the Photos sometime in the range of May 2024 to June 2024 (you can also choose whether photos need to meet all conditions or any one of those you selected).
 Finally, click OK.

-Smart Album filters and parameters in macOS Photos
+Smart Album parameters dialog in the Photos app

 Step 4.
 You’ll find your newly created Smart Album under the Albums section in macOS Photos.
 You can edit it anytime to add or remove filters to change which photos get included.
 You manually delete any duplicates you find – simply click a photo to select it (CMD + Click for multiple photos).
 Then, right-click any selected photo and click Delete Photos.